properCase/blessed/docs/notes.md

 7. Will blessed work with all terminals?
 - Yes.
 Blessed has a terminfo/termcap parser and compiler that was written from scratch.
 It should work with every terminal as long as a terminfo file is provided.
-If you notice any compatibility issues in your termial, do not hesitate to post an issue.
+If you notice any compatibility issues in your terminal, do not hesitate to post an issue.
 8. What is "curses" and "ncurses"?
 - ["curses"][curses] was an old library written in the early days of unix